-ELT(DT)s shall attempt to acquire fresh position information prior to every 406 MHz transmission and shall encode the latest position obtained within less than 1 second prior to each burst into that transmission.
+ELT(DT)s shall attempt to acquire fresh position information prior to every 406 MHz transmission (unless this becomes impractical due to navigation signal constraints) for the entire operating lifetime of the ELT (DT) and shall encode the latest position obtained within less than 1 second prior to each burst into that transmission.
 If an updated position is not available within 1 second immediately prior to every 406 MHz transmission, then the ELT(DT) shall transmit the latest position that it has, unless this position is more than 24 hours old, in which case it shall revert to transmitting the default position until such time as an updated position is available.